iterative/dvc.org/content/docs/command-reference/exp/run.md

 ## Description

-Provides a way to execute and track experiments in your <abbr>project</abbr>
+Provides a way to execute and track `dvc experiments` in your
-without polluting it with unnecessary commits, branches, directories, etc.
+<abbr>project</abbr> without polluting it with unnecessary commits, branches,
+directories, etc.

 > `dvc exp run` is equivalent to `dvc repro` for <abbr>experiments</abbr>.
 It
 > has the same behavior when it comes to stage execution (restores the